0x7FF/BooruToolkit/README.md

 ## Known bugs

 - [ ] Recursive mode is not supported on Windows
-- [ ] Update mode is not tested yet
 - [ ] DLU will only work with simple queries (without special characters like `:` `+` etc.)

 ## License